huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Then you will need to list their motors with their name, motor index, and model.
 Importantly, the initial motor index from factory for every motors is `1`.
 However, unique indices are required for these motors to function in a chain on a common bus.
 To this end, you will need to set different indices.
 We advise to follow the ascendant convention starting from index `1` (e.g. `1,2,3,4,5,6`).
 These indices will be written inside the persisting memory of each motor during the first connection.

-Update the corresponding ports of this code and run it to instantiate the Koch leader and follower arms:
+Update the corresponding ports of this code with your ports and run the code to instantiate the Koch leader and follower arms:
 ```python
 from lerobot.common.robot_devices.motors.dynamixel import DynamixelMotorsBus